cloudflare/cloudflare-docs/products/images/src/content/index.md

 # Cloudflare Image Optimization

-Choose between Cloudflare Images and Cloudflare Image Resizing, two products tailored for your different needs.
+Choose between Cloudflare Images and Cloudflare Image Resizing, two products tailored to your different needs.

 With Cloudflare Images you can build a scalable image pipeline on Cloudflare servers, to store, resize, optimize, and deliver images in a fast and secure manner.